 Whatever variant you’ve chosen for your round of blackjack, it’s fair to say that ultimately there is nothing better than making the experience as authentic as possible.
 This means, really feeling like you’re in an actual casino, where you can take in the brilliant atmosphere as you play.

 Mr Green’s live blackjack allows you to grab a slice of the real casino action, no matter where you are.
 So, if you’re kicking back at home or you’re stuck on a long journey with time to kill, the live tables can temporarily whisk you away and allow you the same thrills as you get being there in person.

-To give you even more choice, Mr Green offers you two well-known providers for your live blackjack experience, with both NetEnt and Evolution Gaming presenting live tables.
-Each has their differences from the other, but both offer a great live experience and a choice of game variants.
+To give you even more choice, Mr Green offers you two well-known providers for your Live Blackjack experience, with both NetEnt and Evolution Gaming presenting live tables.
+Each has its differences from the other, but both offer a great live experience and a choice of game variants.

 In our VIP and High Roller sections, you can enjoy for example Evolution Gaming Live Blackjack VIP.
 At this table, the minimum bet size is €100 and the maximum bet is set at €5000.
 Naturally, the content here is first class and if you consider yourself to be a blackjack whale, this is the place for you!

 You can also play Mr Green’s Professional Series VIP Blackjack from NetEnt where stakes are €50 – €2500 or the same top producer’s Blackjack Professional Series High Roller games at €5 – €500.